 \section{Conclusions}

 Our multi-resolution framework shows strong capability in representing neural fields on triangle meshes, achieving high precision across various domains and functions.
-Its detailed capture of fine features makes it ideal for high precision tasks in computer graphics, such as UV learning, where a generally low error that suffices for applications such as segmentation is not enough, and one needs to be able to achieve close to machine precision.
-This framework can be integrated into architectures addressing applications such as texture reconstruction from images and mesh stylization.
-Additionally, it has the potential to serve as an effective feature extractor for various other high-precision tasks in geometry processing.
+Its detailed capture of fine features makes it ideal for high-precision tasks in computer graphics, such as UV learning, where a generally low error that suffices for applications like segmentation is not enough, and one needs to achieve close to machine precision.
+This framework can potentially be integrated into architectures addressing applications such as texture reconstruction from images, mesh stylization, and (as in the preliminary results that we have shown) texture and displacement generation.
+It also has the potential to serve as an effective feature extractor for other high-precision tasks in geometry processing.